-Figure 2-4 shows the MDNR public waters within District.
-The Minnesota Department of Natural Resources (MDNR) designates certain water resources as public waters to indicate those lakes, wetlands, and watercourses over which the MDNR has regulatory jurisdiction.
-Figure 2-4 shows the The MDNR public waters within District Nine Mile Creek watershed are shown in Figure 2-4.
-The By statute, the definition of public waters includes both "public waters" and "public waters wetlands."
+Minnesota Department of Natural Resources (MDNR) designates certain water resources as public waters to indicate those lakes, wetlands, and watercourses over which the MDNR has regulatory jurisdiction.
+The MDNR public waters within the Nine Mile Creek watershed are shown on Figure 2-4.
+By statute, the definition of public waters includes both "public waters" and "public waters wetlands."
 The NMCWD works closely with the MDNR on matters pertaining to permitting or management of public waters.
-The collection of public waters and public waters wetlands designated by the MDNR is generally referred to as the public waters inventory, or PWI.